RealRobotics/pi-rugby-ball/install/README.md

 ./update_kernel.bash
 ```

-This will do a lot of updates and then reboot.
+This script adds the `lunar` release files, installs the 6.2 kernel, reverts the `source.list` file and then reboots.
 After the reboot, verify that the new kernel is installed as follows:

 ```bash
 $ uname -a